DavesCodeMusings/cardboard-pi/README.md

 Spacers can be cut from cardboard scraps.
 The drawing is to scale, so just print the template and punch the holes.

 ### Cardboard Pi 2
-_The number two does not indicate Raspberry Pi 2, it is simply the second attempt at a cardboard mounting system._

 [PDF](https://github.com/DavesCodeMusings/cardboard-pi/blob/main/CardboardPi2.pdf)

 After the Cardboard Pi Plate, this is probably the most straighforward to build.
 It does, however, require screws to